eoko/legal/contents/stories.md

 * assertion : le chenil devrait avoir 3 habitants

-## En cucumber on va écrire ça de la façon suivante :
+## En behat on va écrire ça de la façon suivante :

-    @@@ cucumber
+    @@@ behat
     Scenario:
-      Given 1 dog and 1 bitch in a kennel
+      Given 1 dog and 1 femal in a kennel
       When the 2 dogs have a child
       Then the kennel should have 3 inhabitants